stk-kriging/stk-release-center/README.md

 Release tools for STK maintainers.

 ## Release process

 Let's assume that we want to release STK 2.8.0.

+Let's also assume that the `stk` and `stk-release-center` repositories have both been cloned into the same directory, say, `~/repo/github/stk-kriging`.

 ### Create release tag